 While it can be a bit of a challenge to get parking during the peak times of day, we highly recommend taking this hike.
 As it only takes a little over 90 minutes, the hike up the Bubbles will only take up part of your day and the views are totally worth the effort!

-Things to do in Acadia National Park, what to pack, great maps of Acadia, what to pack before your trip and useful links are covered in our extensive itinerary for Acadia National Park.
+Things to do in Acadia National Park, what to pack, great maps of Acadia, links to Acadia Trail maps, what to pack before your trip and useful links are covered in our extensive itinerary for Acadia National Park.
 This downloadable guide will help you get your trip planning started and take much of the guesswork about how to spend your time!

 PARKING AND TRAILHEAD FOR THE BUBBLES TRAIL